 “We are home to the majority of federal workers,” Northam said.
 “Our specific region needs special accommodation for testing and bed capacity to support this population.”

 The Governor Calls Out Liberty University

-At his Wednesday press conference, Gov. Ralph Northam cited Scripture to criticize the administration of Liberty University, which allowed hundreds of students to return to its campus this week.
+At a press conference, Gov. Ralph Northam cited Scripture to criticize the administration of Liberty University, which allowed hundreds of students to return to its campus.

 "As are told in First Corinthians, 'It is required that those who have been given a trust must prove faithful,'" the governor said.
 "Proving faithful means providing clear and consistent guidance.
 And it means respecting the duty that Liberty University has to its students, its staff, the Lynchburg community in which it is located and our Commonwealth."

 Other universities across Virginia have sent students home and switched to online classes in response to the pandemic.

 Virginia Schools Will Remain Closed For Rest Of Academic Year